5 Ways You Can Get More Money in Retirement

 Continue Reading Below

-Your Social Security benefits are calculated based on your top 35 years of earnings, and you're eligible for your full monthly benefit upon reaching full retirement age (FRA).
-That age is either 66, 67, or 66 and a certain number of months, depending on the year you were born.
-However, you don't have to claim benefits at FRA.
-You can hold off and boost those payments by 8% a year up until age 70 instead.
-This means that if you're looking at an FRA of 67 and a full monthly benefit of $1,500, waiting until 70 to file for Social Security will increase each payment you receive to $1,860 -- for life.
+Your Social Security benefits are calculated based on the amount you earn during your top 35 working years.
+If you file for benefits at your full retirement age, which, based on your year of birth, is either 66, 67, or 66 and a number of months, you'll collect the full monthly benefit your earnings record entitles you to.
+But if you hold off on taking benefits past full retirement age, you'll boost them by 8% a year up until age 70.
+This means that if you're looking at a full monthly benefit of $1,500 at 67, waiting until 70 will increase that payment to $1,860 -- for life.

 Advertisement

-Retirement can be an enjoyable period of life, but it can also be laden with restlessness and boredom.
-Therefore, if you have the option to consult in your former field, you'll not only have a means of occupying your time, but also an opportunity to generate some added income.
-If you enjoy what you do, put feelers out before leaving your full-time job to see if your company might be open to a consulting arrangement.
-Or, build a solid business network during the tail end of your working years so that once you retire, you'll have potential clients.

-4. Monetize a hobby
+4. Start a business

-Whether it's growing plants in your garden or baking up delicious pies in your kitchen, having a hobby is a good way to keep yourself busy in retirement.
-But if money is a concern, why not try turning your favorite pastime into an actual business?
-There are plenty of hobbies that can end up being quite lucrative if you're willing to work at them, so you might as well explore what could be a rather enjoyable means of earning an income.
+If you ever dreamed of starting a business during your working years but were afraid to take the leap, doing so in retirement is a good way to not only generate extra income but fulfill a lifelong goal.
+Interestingly enough, seniors 65 and older are more likely to be self-employed than any other age group, according to the U.S. Bureau of Labor Statistics, so if you do decide to embark on a new venture after closing out your full-time career, you'll be in good company.

-5. Become a landlord
+5. Monetize a hobby

-Many seniors hold on to larger homes in retirement rather than downsize.
-If you have the extra space, consider finding a tenant whose monthly rent payments can be a source of easy income.
-This arrangement is especially doable if your home features a separate living space, like a finished basement or garage.

-Another option, if you don't want a full-time tenant living under your roof, is to rent out your home seasonally.
-For example, if you live near a ski resort, taking in guests on winter weekends could help you drum up some serious cash.
-Best of all, renting on a short-term basis often means avoiding taxes on your rental income.
-As long as you don't rent out your property for more than 14 days over the course of the year, you can keep your rental income all to yourself.
+The beauty of being retired is getting to spend your days the way you want to, and for many seniors, that means diving into hobbies that may have previously fallen by the wayside.
+But aside from serving as a meaningful way to fill your time, exploring hobbies is also a great way to boost your income when you're older.
+These days, you can turn just about any hobby into a business venture, whether it's baking, crafting, or gardening.
+And while your hobby may not end up being the biggest moneymaker out there, it could serve as a good source of leisure cash, which is nothing to scoff at.

+The more money you have available to you in retirement, the less stress you're apt to encounter.
+Even if you're approaching your golden years with a healthy level of savings, it never hurts to explore a wider variety of income streams.
+This way, you'll get to enjoy retirement to the fullest without having to worry as much about paying the bills.

 The $16,728 Social Security bonus most retirees completely overlook If you're like most Americans, you're a few years (or more) behind on your retirement savings.
 But a handful of little-known "Social Security secrets" could help ensure a boost in your retirement income.
 For example: one easy trick could pay you as much as $16,728 more... each year!
 Once you learn how to maximize your Social Security benefits, we think you could retire confidently with the peace of mind we're all after.
 Simply click here to discover how to learn more about these strategies.